a-shine/disaster-recovery-poc/README.md

   - Show non-critical application running in its region (VM consoles)
   - Show 100% reservation utilization in reservation mother project
 - Disaster strikes!
   - Workload identification and matching
+    - Show the matching mechanism script with valid matching workloads
+      - Go through each of the functions - focus on the highest level region_to_region and region_to_many recovery
+    - Also show identification of unmatched critical workloads
   - Workload migration
     - Take down non-critical application running in region designated for disaster recovery